Home

 Importance of Exploring Both Sides of an Issue

-I do not endorse or personally never explored antibiotic based treatment for arthritis because of my concerns about the long term health implications of taking any kind of antibiotics, especially on a long-term basis.
+I do not endorse, nor have I personally explored antibiotic based treatment for arthritis because of my concerns about the long term health implications of taking any kind of antibiotic, especially on a long-term basis.

 However, it is always good to learn what thoughtful, well-informed people have to say on both sides of an issue.
 Furthermore, the complex nature of arthritis as a disease means that different strategies work for different people.
 That is why I was willing to include the informative pro-tetracycline treatment link in the letter above.